Carla Castro: Politics

 She was a member of the Executive Committee of Iniciativa Liberal from 2019 to 2023.

 In the 2022 legislative elections, she was elected as a Member of Parliament for the electoral district of Lisbon, having previously served as an advisor to the party's only deputy, João Cotrim de Figueiredo, since October 2019, and as coordinator of the IL's knowledge center.

 After the premature announcement of João Cotrim Figueiredo's departure from the party leadership in October 2022, Carla Castro declared her candidacy for the leadership of the liberals.

 Her list obtained 757 votes (44.0%) against List L, which received 888 votes (51.7%) for Rui Rocha, supported by João Cotrim Figueiredo and a significant part of the party structure.
 The list of counselor José Cardoso (List A) received 74 votes (4.3%).

 After the January 2023 convention, Carla Castro offered her position as Vice President of the Parliamentary Group, but there was a consensus for the leadership of the group to remain in office.
 The vice-president of Carla Castro's list, Paulo Carmona, had proposed that Rui Rocha be the next parliamentary leader if Carla Castro were elected president of the liberals.

 Also, after the convention, still in January 2023, Carla left the Budget and Finance Committee, however, she remained in the Education and Science Committee as the coordinator of the parliamentary group.
 At the same time, she took a position in the Labor, Social Security, and Inclusion Committee.

 On 5 May 2023, she resigned as vice-president of the parliamentary group, stating that the position did not align with practice, expressing dissatisfaction with the management of the parliamentary group's activities.

+Castro announced in January 2024 that she would be leaving IL at the end of her term, after being despromoted in the party lists for the 2024 legislative elections.
+There was speculation that she could have joined the Social Democratic Party's lists, but she instead chose to retire from politics.
+She later supported PSD candidate Luís Marques Mendes in the 2026 presidential election.